 - I want to finish the first draft of my current WIP.
 Déjà-vu, eh?
 Well, I guess it’s a never-ending story.
 After the story is before the story or rather the main character is dead!
 Long live the main character.

 - I want to read and write more poetry.
 I want to read more in general, especially books and texts that don’t belong in the “on the craft” category.

 - My website needs some work.
 I want to update and/or change the about-me-page and increase the number of blog posts.

 - #3 will work fine with the plan to keep attending webinars and share my take-away-points afterwards.
 Same goes for blog posts on structure and character arch found in movies and from books.

 - I started submitting smaller works in 2017 and want to keep that up.
 While I’m not ready to start submitting the book, I want to do so with poems and possibly short stories.

 The most important item on the list is without a doubt #6.
 On multiple occasions I’ve read the sentence: If you want to be a successful author, you need to treat it like a proper job.
 Writing is work; hard one day and fun the next.
-I want to make the hours I got count.
+I want to make the most of the hours I got.